 The Chicago Department of Aviation (CDA) makes it a priority at Midway and O'Hare International Airports that traveling with children is safe and convenient.
 This page provides some tips, service locations and things to do throughout Midway to help ensure your trip with your child is a positive experience.

 The Mother's Room was created specifically for traveling, nursing mothers.
 The room offers a tranquil space for mothers who are breastfeeding their children and would prefer to do so in a private setting.
 The room features comfortable seating along with a sink and wash area.
 There is also a wall-mounted TV in the room.

 Location: Concourse C, next to the Yoga Room

 Changing stations for young children are located in most restrooms throughout the terminals.
-Unisex / family restrooms are also available in each concourse.
-For assistance, please ask our Public Service Representatives located at the information booths, or see the terminal map.
+All gender restrooms are also available see the terminal map.

 Child-friendly restaurants are easy to find at Midway.
 Most restaurants provide highchairs and children's menus.
 If your child(ren) like to watch the airplanes, a number of cafés and restaurants offer a fantastic window of the airfield.